pixelnest/presskit.html/README.md

 _Note: the webserver is **not** included._

-You can also [try our example](https://github.com/pixelnest/presskit.html/tree/master/data) from this repository.
+You can also [try our example](https://github.com/pixelnest/presskit.html/tree/master/data) from this repository, available online here: http://pixelnest.io/presskit.html/example/.

 ## Documentation